Aurora Innovation Inc. [AUR] stock Initiated by Canaccord Genuity analyst, price target now $5

 The presentation will be webcast on Aurora’s investor relations website at ir.aurora.tech.
 A replay of the webcast will be available for 30 days following the live presentation.

-Over the last 12 months, AUR stock rose by 13.64%.
-The one-year Aurora Innovation Inc. stock forecast points to a potential upside of 36.89.
-The average equity rating for AUR stock is currently 2.20, trading closer to a bullish pattern in the stock market.

-The market cap for the stock reached $4.65 billion, with 1.18 billion shares outstanding and 693.96 million shares in the current float.
-Compared to the average trading volume of 8.07M shares, AUR stock reached a trading volume of 5179540 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 8.48M shares, AUR reached a trading volume of 10048570 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for AUR shares is $5.15 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on AUR stock is a recommendation set at 2.20.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.